tibonto/DFG-Geraetegruppenschluessel/README.md

 Sample of the hierarchy in Protege, showing all ten H-level classes and two Z-level groups.

-# Resources
+# How to use the extension

 How-to use protege to narrow down extension to your use case
 How to import ontology extension into VIVO

+# Resources

 [Deutsche Forschungsgemeinschaft Gerätegruppenschlüssel](https://www.dfg.de/de/foerderung/foerdermoeglichkeiten/programme/infrastruktur/wgi/geraetegruppenschluessel)
 [Geraetegruppenschluessel spreadsheet from DFG](/geraetegruppenschluessel.xlsx)

-# Creating the Ontology Extension
+# Encoding the Ontology Extension

  CSV file, Scripts, workflow, considerations to create OWL/TTL file from spreadsheet